macmillanpublishers/RSuite_Word-template/README.md

 -The rest of the files may pre-exist at time of installation, as long as the newer (installing) versions will overwrite existing.

 #### Notes for Macmillan packaging team (PC)
+1. Package name / Portal Display name (example): **RSuiteStyleTemplatev6.0**
+(The version number should match the one in file: *RSuite_Word-template/StyleTemplate_auto-generate/RSuite.txt*)

+2. Ideally pushed via deployment, but also available in Windows SelfService portal.

--If it's straightforward, hide the bluescreen (powershell?) window that pops up during installation via portal.
+3. If it's straightforward, hide the bluescreen (powershell?) window that pops up during installation via portal.

--It would be nice if we had the 'standalone' installer, i.e. the .bat file to move files into location for our outside composition vendor, but this is also not critical.
+4. It would be nice if we had the 'standalone' installer, i.e. the .bat file to move files into location for our outside composition vendor, but this is also not critical.

 ## Install Instructions - Mac
 (Word 2016 specific)